 Isn’t it a bit early for a New Year drink and resolutions and plans for the coming year?
 Well, not in this part of the world.
 Because, it is of course, time for Rosh HaShana (translated as ‘Head of the Year’), the Jewish New Year.
 And not unlike New Year celebrations in other parts of the world, a Jewish New Year also brings holiday greetings all wrapped up in presents, big family gatherings and hefty overdraft facilities.

-If you’re here in Israel over the holidays, expect a lot of places to close down over the coming days as it’s the start of the High Holidays (we did warn you!), with Sukkot and Yom Kippur to follow.
-The holiday season this year (2016) kicks off on Sunday evening with the big family meal.
+If you’re here in Israel over the holidays, expect a lot of places to close down over the coming days as it’s the start of the High Holidays (we did warn you!), with Sukkotand Yom Kippur to follow.
+The holiday season this year (2021) kicks off on Monday evening with the big family meal.

-I don’t know about you and yours, but my in-laws here in Israel are numerous and big family meals are BIG (up to 80 guests).
-Although apparently this year it’s a Lite version with only 40 souls expected.
-The alcohol will be flowing, always a good thing we say…and unlike the biggest holiday in the Jewish calendar, Passover, there are no restrictions on what can or can’t be eaten.
+I don’t know about you and yours, but here in Israel the family meals are BIG (up to 80 guests).
+Although apparently this year it’s probably going to be a Lite version (with Corona still doing its damage).
+But the alcohol will be flowing, always a good thing we say…and unlike the biggest holiday in the Jewish calendar, Passover, there are no restrictions on what can or can’t be eaten.
 In fact, I’m preparing myself mentally for quite a feast, as should you if you get invited along to a big Jewish New Year meal!

 According to Jewish custom, Rosh HaShana occurs on the first day of Tishrei, which is the seventh month in the Hebrew calendar.
 It also signifies the start of the Yamim Noraim (Days of Awe), which are days for sinners to focus on all the bad things they’ve gotten up to over the last year, climaxing in the holiday of Yom Kippur (Day of Atonement).